 Clinical procedures where splashes and sprays are anticipated.

 Disposable gowns to be discarded after each patient.
+Note: Disposable gowns are available in the marketplace for purchase as well as launderable coats, smocks, and jacket alternatives.

 Eye protection (goggles or face shield)- Disinfect between patients

-N95 mask or KN95 (note: Temporary discretion regarding fit test enforcement requirement means that providers can wear the mask that fits best) For aerosol producing procedures
+N95 mask or KN95 for aerosol producing procedures.(Fit testing needs to be done as soon as feasible.
+Medical evaluation may be done online.
+We have provided a respiratory program template for use.
+Located on the Board website under COVID).

-Given the shortage of N95 masks, wearing an N95 and covering it with an ASTM Level 3 mask to prevent droplets and or splatter on your N95 mask. he N95 mask may be reused.
+Given the shortage of N95 masks, wearing an N95 and covering it with an ASTM Level 1-3 mask to prevent droplets and or splatter on your N95 mask.
+The N95 mask may be reused.
+The intent of this is to try to preserve the integrity of the N95 for reuse after bagging or disinfecting.
+We will still allow this at this time due to PPE shortages in MN

+OR:

+Updated CDC Guidance also allows a face shield and surgical mask for all procedures if N95 is not available to you.
+See the ASTM guidance related to surgical masks and use the highest available for the procedures.

 Proper donning and doffing will be practiced.
 (CDC Donning and Doffing)